 Her research is ongoing and helps debunk popular notions of the stress-related hormone cortisol as unequivocally harmful.
-The research contributes to a reconceptualization of the role of stress hormones in depression.
+The research contributes to a reconceptualization of the role of stress hormones in depression in women..
 Her studies suggest that brief elevation of cortisol is psychologically beneficial in depression, particularly for individuals who exhibit systemic cortisol insensitivity (akin to insulin insensitivity in type 2 diabetes).
 Findings from Heather’s research are consistent with the beneficial effects of exercise, behavioral activation and other forms of “eustress” that can increase cortisol and other stress neuromodulators while also improving mood.

 While “stress reduction” practices certainly can support well-being, the biological aspects of emotional well-being and stress reduction are much more complex (and interesting) than a simple-minded dampening of stress physiology.
 Heather is very interested in elucidating the physiological processes that support well-being and contribute to health.